 On Saturday 11th May I’m running a drawing and mark making workshop in Wakefield.
 Tickets for the afternoon workshop have sold out but there are a few places available on the 9.30 – 12 noon workshop.
 Further details and tickets are available here

 I’m interested in the adaptable and tenacious plants that are often overlooked & unwanted.
-I’m currently reading Weeds, How Vagabond Plants Gatecrashed Civilisation and Changed the Way We Think About Nature by Richard Mabey.
+I’m currently reading ‘Weeds, How Vagabond Plants Gatecrashed Civilisation and Changed the Way We Think About Nature’ by Richard Mabey.
 On the walk to the studio I made this kerbside sketch of Groundsel.
 I’m thinking about how my field work relates… Continue reading Inside outside

 This afternoon I was meant to be working on some small paintings, however, I realised that my thoughts were toying with something on quite a different scale.
 Sometimes you’ve just got to make a physical start on something even if you’re not sure how to do it or how it’ll turn out.